My favorite cherry blossom spot is Aoyama cemetery

 Of course, the cherry blossoms play a role.
 They are here for such a short time, so they represent the circle of life of which the cemetery is a part.
 The way the huge trees can branch out over the graves is beautiful.

-A Who’s Who of Japanese history
+A who’s who of Japanese history

 Last is history.
 Many of the cemetery’s residents have incredible stories.
 From Hachi the dog to Thomas Baty and General Nogi, the hero of the Russo-Japanese War, countless stories are waiting for visitors.